 What is Sprint in Scrum?

-Product backlog came from product owner included into sprint backlog and the sprint starts resulting into an incremental addition.
-This addition is sent to the product owner who reviews and accepts, rejects or make comments if any.
+Product backlog came from product owner included in the sprint backlog, and the sprint starts resulting in an incremental addition.
+This addition is sent to the product owner who reviews and accepts, rejects, or makes comments, if any.

 The output of scrum has no chance to fail at the end.
 On the other hand, a waterfall is quite risky as-as the end to make a change in the project is very costly.
 A company goes bankrupt if this happens.

-Sprint is just a synonymous of iteration the only difference a sprint cannot go more than thirty days.
+Sprint is just synonymous with iteration; the only difference a sprint cannot go more than thirty days.

 Who is a Scrum Master?